Dale Taylor: Nottingham Forest

 Taylor is a former youth academy player of Greenisland and Linfield.
 He joined English club Nottingham Forest in July 2020.
 He signed his first professional contract with the club in December 2020.
 On 4 July 2022, Taylor signed a new three-year deal with Forest.

 On 23 August 2022, Taylor made his professional debut in a 3–0 victory over Grimsby Town in the EFL Cup.

+Burton Albion (loan)

 On 20 January 2023, Taylor signed on loan with EFL League One side Burton Albion for the remainder of the season.
 Taylor scored his first senior league goal in a 2–0 victory over Oxford United on 28 January 2023.

+Wycombe Wanderers (loan)

 On 23 July 2023, Taylor signed with League One side Wycombe Wanderers on a season-long loan.
 In the 2024 EFL Trophy final at Wembley Stadium, Taylor scored an 89th-minute equaliser against Peterborough United, but Wycombe went on to lose the match 2–1.

+Wigan Athletic (loan)

 On 28 August 2024, Taylor returned to League One, joining Wigan Athletic on a season-long loan deal.
 He scored 11 goals for the club, and received the club's Player of the Year award.

 Blackpool

 On 7 August 2025, Taylor signed for League One club Blackpool for an undisclosed fee, signing a four-year contract with an optional fifth year.
 Due to a clerical error by the club, resulting in an issue with his registration with the Football League, Taylor was unable to make his debut on 9 August as planned.
 He scored his first goal for the club in a 5–0 victory over Barrow in the EFL Trophy on 16 September.
+After a two-month break due to injury, Taylor returned to action on 13 December.
+On 26 December, he was injured in the first few minutes of Blackpool's victory against Doncaster Rovers at Bloomfield Road.
+Head coach Ian Evatt revealed that Taylor had broken a metatarsal and would likely be out for at least six to eight weeks.